A New Take on Manipulation

 There may be times when you’re strongly motivated to assist someone who genuinely needs your help.
 Yet, for whatever reasons, they turn down all your straightforward attempts.
-Might it then be okay to “manipulate” them into compliance?—that is, for their own good?
-In fact, if your motives could hardly be described as self-interested, is it even accurate to designate your tactics—however surreptitious, crafty, or devious—as manipulative at all?
+Might it then be okay to “manipulate” them into compliance?
+That is, for their own good?
+In fact, if your motives could hardly be described as self-interested, is it even accurate to designate your tactics—however surreptitious, crafty—as manipulative at all?

 Ethically speaking, these questions are unavoidable—and crucial.
-When in my therapy practice I sometimes suggest to clients how they might subtly “maneuver” a resistant or highly-defended child, parent, friend, or professional associate to accept their well-meaning advice or help, I not infrequently get a negative reaction.
-Made uneasy by the guile of my suggestion, they respond: “But wouldn’t that be manipulation?!”
+When in my therapy practice I sometimes suggest to clients how they might subtly “maneuver” a resistant or highly-defended child, parent, friend, or professional associate to accept their well-meaning advice or help, I frequently get a negative reaction.
+Made uneasy by the guile of my suggestion, they respond: “But wouldn’t that be manipulation?”
 And my reply is that their interest in positively influencing the other person clearly seems heartfelt and sincere.
-So that if such a “strategic” approach isn’t intended for personal gain—doesn’t in any way exploit the situation to their advantage—must they really regard it as manipulative (and so reject it out of hand)?
-In these instances it seems obvious that their acting kindly, generously, or graciously will net them little more than the satisfaction of feeling good about themselves, quite independent of the “expedient contrivance” they may have chosen to facilitate the change desired by the other.
+If such a “strategic” approach isn’t intended for personal gain—doesn’t in any way exploit the situation to their advantage—must they really regard it as manipulative (and so reject it out of hand)?
+In these instances, it seems obvious that their acting kindly, generously, or graciously will net them little more than the satisfaction of feeling good about themselves, quite independent of the “expedient contrivance” they may have chosen to facilitate the change desired by the other.